devowlio/wp-react-starter/README.md

 ```

 ## Building production plugin
 To build production JS and CSS code you simply run `npm run build`.

-More coming soon to prepare plugin for wordpress.org (serve).
+#### Building installable WordPress plugin (WordPress.org)
+If you want to publish the plugin you have to change the version.
+The version is defined in the `index.php` header comment.
+You do not have to change the version constant.
+It is also recommended to use the `npm verison` command to set the new version.

+After setting the new version and want to build an installable **wordpress.org** plugin you can run the command `npm run serve`. _What does this mean?_ This command creates all **plugin-only** folder and files, without `package.json`, `composer.json`, `public/src`, ...
+The command does exactly this:

+1. Build production and development resources (JS, CSS) (`npm run build && npm run build-dev`)
+1. Create library files in `public/lib` (`grunt copy-npmLibs`)
+1. Generate cachebusters for the resources (JS, CSS) (`grunt public-cachebuster`)
+1. Copy all plugin relevant files to `dist` (including `composer.json`)
+1. Install composer dependencies (no-dev) for `dist`
+1. Delete `composer.json` file
+1. Finished

+#### Using wordpress.org SVN repository together with the `serve` command

 ## :information_desk_person: Useful resources
 1. [Chrome React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)